blockchaindefi/hex/README.md

 ## Basic setup

-This are simple C respective C++ program.
+This are simple C respective C++ programs.
 And I assume you use or at least have access to some Linux/Unix.

 This should work on other unix machines, and a Mac as well.